JuanLuisGozaloFdez/DevOpsLab3-Kafka/README.md

 ### Step 2: Set up Logstash as a Kafka consumer (Kafka <= Logstash)

-To do this, a new configuration file must be established for this consumer:
+To do this, a new configuration file must be established for this consumer^(for convenience purpose, the file is already created in the logstash directory of this repository):
 ``àscii
 input {
   kafka {